The Budget You Actually Look At

 Stock and Investment Monitoring

-Yahoo Finance (Free — iPad & Android)
+Yahoo Finance (Free – Android, newer iPads only)

 Create a watchlist with your holdings.
 The tablet shows real-time quotes, portfolio value, and market news.
 For passive investors, a daily glance at the overall market is healthier than checking your phone every hour.

-Robinhood / Fidelity / Schwab (Free — iPad & Android)
+Robinhood / Fidelity / Schwab (Free – iOS 16-17+)

 Your brokerage’s app on a dedicated tablet.
 Check your portfolio without the temptation to trade impulsively from your phone.
 The deliberate act of walking to the tablet and looking at your investments is a natural speed bump against reactionary trading.